Google Retires 7 Structured Data Features To Streamline Search Results

 According to Google’s official announcement, the goal is simple: reduce clutter and enhance the overall utility of the search experience.
 Over time, the team found that several structured data types were underused or no longer delivering meaningful value to users.

-The Google structured data update 2025 is designed to eliminate these redundancies by retiring seldom-used schema types.
-While the change does impact visual layout—such as rich results previously powered by Book Actions or Claim Reviews—Google has emphasized that structured data ranking impact will be negligible.
+The Google structured data update 2025 was designed to eliminate these redundancies by retiring seldom-used schema types.
+While the change affects visual layout—such as rich results previously powered by Book Actions or Claim Reviews—Google has emphasized that the structured data ranking impact remains negligible moving into 2026.

 In other words, the update is purely aesthetic and functional—not algorithmic.
 Your search rankings won’t drop because of this, but the enhanced visual snippets may disappear.